 But in his meeting with Pantaron reporters.
-Chu argued the family and danger pays aren't necessarily the best way to posspensate those in Iraq and Afirhameten

-Too broad based," he said.
-"It's like using a sledgehammer to hit a amall cail '
+Chu argued the family and danger pays area't necessarily the best way to poppensate those in Ling and Aferbacturtact Too broad based," he said.
+"It's temporary unreases in danger pay and family allowation total \$75 for single people and \$225 for married personnel Chu named hardship-duty pay and assumment-shoentive pay as possible ways to add \$225 to monthly paychecks for those an Img and Alghanistan.

-Another official said closed-door discussions are taking place among Pentaguo and White House officials on whether to make a strong pitch to Congress for changing the danger-pay plans now underway temporary increases in danger pay and family allowation total \$75 for sungle people and \$225 for married personnel
+Another official said closed-door discussions are taking place among Pentagun and White House officials on whether to make a strong pitch to Congress for changing the danger-pay plane now underway

 Currently, troops in the combat zones receive \$430 in deployment pays if they are single and \$680 if they have families.
-Of that, the on the level of risk.
+Of that, the on the level of risk. 🗆